 A person has an insurable interest in his own life.

 A husband and wife have insurable interests in each other lives etc. as provided under the law.
-Therefore failure to establish some pecuniary loss likely to be sustained by the claimant on the death of the person whose life is insured, one will fail in that claim.
+Therefore failure to establish some pecuniary loss likely to be sustained by the claimant on the death of the person whose life is insured will fail in that claim.

-Life insurance is affected as a means of protection for the dependents and saving, the idea of indemnity is foreign to it
+Life insurance is affected as a means of protection for the dependents and savings, the idea of indemnity is foreign to it